emmanuelrosa/tiny_audio_player/README.md

 - A single (ephemeral) playlist to queue your audio files.
 - Play/pause, prior/next track, and volume controls.
 - No user data collection.
+- Can be installed as a PWA (progressive web application).

 That's it!
 I did say this is a *minimalist* audio player.